ryanfiller/jekyll-portfolio/_portfolio/indie-memphis-postcards.markdown

     - postcard back, front-back-split.png, front-back-horizontal.png, front-back-vertical.png
 ---

-Indie Memphis is a local organization that hosts a several independant film festivals throughout the year.
-For their fall 2016 festival, RocketFuel exchanged a sponsorhip for the opportunity to created a series of leave-behinds in the form of postcards.
+Indie Memphis is a local organization that hosts a several independent film festivals throughout the year.
+For their fall 2016 festival, RocketFuel exchanged a sponsorship for the opportunity to created a series of leave-behinds in the form of postcards.
 To match the theme of "Film for All," the theme of the postcards was to choose from a long lineage of film history.

 ## A Shoutout to Film History